elasticio/elasticio.github.io/content/_components/hubspot/index.md

 *   **Object Type** dropdown: Select an Object Type to fetch.
 *   **Emit behavior** dropdown: Choose between **emit objects individually** or **emit by page** options.
-*   **Field to poll** dropdown: Used to select the field to poll (new objects or modified objects)
+*   **Field to poll** dropdown: Used to select the field to poll (new objects or modified objects).
-*   **Start Time** - Text field (string, optional): Used to set the time from which to start retrieving events
+*   **Start Time** - Text field (string, optional): Used to set the time from which to start retrieving events.
-*   **End Time** - Text field (string, optional, defaults to never): When provided, don’t fetch records modified after this time
+*   **End Time** - Text field (string, optional, defaults to never): When provided, don’t fetch records modified after this time.
-*   **Size of Polling Page** - Text field (optional, positive integer, max 100, defaults to 100): Set the size of the fetched pages
+*   **Size of Polling Page** - Text field (optional, positive integer, max 100, defaults to 100): Set the size of the fetched pages.
-*   **Single Page per Interval** - Checkbox: Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page at once, wait until the next flow start to fetch the next page
+*   **Single Page per Interval** - Checkbox: Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page at once, wait until the next flow start to fetch the next page.

 #### Output Metadata

-- For `Fetch page`: An object with key ***results*** that has an array as its value
+- For `Fetch page`: An object with key ***results*** that has an array as its value.
-- For `Emit Individually`:  Each object fill the entire message
+- For `Emit Individually`:  Each object fill the entire message.

 #### Limitations

-After reaching **9800** records flow will find largest `Field to poll` in last Polling Page and use it as `Start Time` for next iterations, results with this date will be excluded from that iteration and include in the next one
+After reaching **9800** records flow will find largest `Field to poll` in last Polling Page and use it as `Start Time` for next iterations, results with this date will be excluded from that iteration and include in the next one.

 ### Webhook

 > This trigger is deprecated.
 Please use [HubSpot Webhook component](/components/hubspot-webhook/) instead.

-Receive data from HubSpot based on configured [webhooks](https://developers.hubspot.com/docs/api/webhooks)
+Receive data from HubSpot based on configured [webhooks](https://developers.hubspot.com/docs/api/webhooks).

 ### Configuration Fields

 **Client secret** - Provide Client secret from HubSpot application here otherwise you will get an error during the webhook requests in case of incorrect or missing value.

 #### Output Metadata

-Triggered object from HubSpot
+Triggered object from HubSpot.

 ## Actions

 ### Raw Request

-Action to call any Hubspot API endpoint
+Action to call any Hubspot API endpoint.

 {% include img.html max-width="100%" url="img/raw-request.png" title="Raw Request" %}